armory/documentation/_spinnaker/install_dinghy.md

               ... # Rest of config omitted for brevity
     ```

-    Assuming that Spinnaker lives in the `spinnaker` namespace:
+    Assuming Spinnaker lives in the `spinnaker` namespace:

     ```bash
     kubectl -n spinnaker apply -f spinnakerservice.yml
     ```

-* If using Halyard
+* **Halyard**

     ```bash
     hal armory dinghy enable
     ```

+    Dinghy is the microservice for Pipelines as code.

 ## Steps to follow to configure Pipelines as code: